The Importance of Headings for Written Website Content

 Screen-readers are standard tools for people with visual impairments.

 As the name suggests, these read web pages according to their raw text.
 Screen reading software relies on headings to quickly navigate a page so the reader can determine which parts they’d like to hear.
 Without headings in place, a screen-reader will be forced to read the entire page word-by-word.
 This can be a frustrating experience for someone visually impaired.

 There are two main ways that headings can help improve a page’s SEO.

-The first is keywords in headings.
-These have a small impact on SEO, but it’s worth mentioning.
-Search engines weigh the words in headings slightly more than the words within paragraphs.
-The weights vary between headings, with H1 being the greatest and H6 being the lowest.
+Keywords have a small but mentionable impact on SEO.
+Search engines weigh the words in headings slightly more than the words within paragraphs: H1 being the greatest and H6 being the lowest.

 Yoast, a credible SEO software company, gives more details on how headings improve SEO.

-Next time you write some website content, put yourself in the shoes of the person you’re writing for.
+Next time you write some website content, put yourself in the shoes of the reader.
 Your information needs to be organized, accessible and easy to read.
 Using headings can make a big difference in grabbing a reader’s attention and leading them to the information they’re seeking.